The Surprising Effect of the Recession on Community College Enrollment

 Retention vs. Persistence Rates

-The Great Recession may have sent more students to community college after high school, but it did not do as much to thwart degree plans of those students as much as originally thought.
+The Great Recession may have sent more students to community college after high school, but it did not do as much to thwart the degree plans of those students as much as initially thought.
 While more students may have headed to community college for practical and financial reasons, the results of this study still showed that high school students recognized the importance of a postsecondary education and worked on a way to achieve those goals.

 About the NCRC